malcolm-a/cardsflash/README.md

 ### All cards

 To view all flashcards, select the `(A)ll cards` option.
 You will be presented with a list of all your flashcards with their IDs and timestamps.

+### Export to JSON

+To export your flashcards to a JSON file, select the `(X)port to JSON` option.
+You will be prompted to enter the filename for the exported JSON file.

 ### Quit